ajs17/memills/content/people/mills-edward-hallock-1819-family/features/corfu-eh-mills-co.md

 {{% mefig "corfu/1869-Gazetteer-Business-Directory-Genesee-County-inset" "500" /%}}

 I believe it highly likely James *M.* Hillyer is an error, albeit, one that is repeated, but this is the only record I have of a James *M.* Hillyer in Corfu or Staten Island.
-I believe this is James *A.* Hillyer, who is another dry goods grocer in Staten Island closely associated in business with Charles Pine for many years.
+I believe this is actually James *A.* Hillyer, who is another dry goods grocer in Staten Island closely associated in business with Charles Pine for many years.

 <div class="gallery">